simpsonlab/simpsonlab.github.io/_posts/2015-05-19-io-performance.md

 ### Software: turning off OS caching

-A smaller possible gain could be realized, for small sample fractions, by hinting to the operating system not to provide expensive caching that won't be used by the seek-heavy access pattern.
-This can be done by [opening the file with O_DIRECT](http://man7.org/linux/man-pages/man2/open.2.html), which  or using [posix_fadvise](https://docs.python.org/dev/library/os.html#os.posix_fadvise) which allows a more flexible method for hinting to the operating system not to bother prefetching or caching, respectively, by passing `POSIX_FADV_RANDOM `and `POSIX_FADV_NOREUSE`.
+A smaller possible gain could be realized, for small sample fractions, by hinting to the operating system not to provide expensive caching that will not be used by the seek-heavy access pattern.
+This can be done by [opening the file with O_DIRECT](http://man7.org/linux/man-pages/man2/open.2.html), or using [posix_fadvise](https://docs.python.org/dev/library/os.html#os.posix_fadvise) which allows a more flexible method for hinting to the operating system not to bother prefetching or caching, respectively, by passing `POSIX_FADV_RANDOM `and `POSIX_FADV_NOREUSE`.
 However, this is likely only helpful for very small sample fractions, where seeking is already doing pretty well; for moderate sample fractions, the prefetching can actually help (e.g., that downward trend in time taken at around 10%) so I did not include this in the benchmark.

 ## How to further improve sequential results